 Date of Receipt - The application shall be considered received upon the date of the first regularly scheduled Commission meeting after submission of the application or thirty-five (35) days after submission of the application, whichever time period is shorter.

-Director of Health- The Torrington Area Health District or such person or persons responsible for enforcement of the Public Health Code for the Town of Morris.
+Local Area Health District- The Torrington Area Health District or such person or persons responsible for enforcement of the Public Health Code for the Town of Morris.

 Disturbed Arca - An area where the ground cover or topsoil is destroyed or removed.